eezstreet/SWATEliteForce/README.md

 		** Upon restraining a target, SWAT officers will now report it to TOC automatically!
-		** SWAT officers are much more efficient at clearing rooms and don't form "death funnels" at doors as often ** SWAT officers can now take cover like suspects do (including leaning around corners)
+		** SWAT officers are much more efficient at clearing rooms and don't form "death funnels" at doors as often ** SWAT officers can now take cover like suspects do (including leaning around corners) ** SWAT officers won't shoot through civilians to hit their target and are better at aiming with less lethal items.
+		** SWAT officers will drop a lightstick after clearing a room.
 	* Traps.
 This is a huge cut feature from the game.
 Some doors may be trapped with bombs or alarms, and you'll need to adjust your approach to deal with it.
 		** This is a small thing but it has huge ramifications.
 Since some doors will be trapped, you will need to take alternate routes instead of using the same strategy every time.
 	* New secondary objective: collect drug evidence.
 Static drug bags have been replaced with new ones that can be collected.
 		** The bags count towards the "Secure All Evidence" procedure.
 	* More equipment options.
-This includes a few cut equipment items, such as riot helmets.
-		** AI-controlled officers can carry more lightsticks.
+		** Over 25 new pieces of equipment have been added, including shotguns, assault rifles, submachine guns, tactical gear, and armor.
 		** The player can carry armor and all helmet options in singleplayer.
+		** The breaching slot has been removed and replaced with a sixth tactical slot.
+The breaching shotgun is a weapon now.
 		** The player can select how many magazines they would like to bring in the mission.
 		** There is a new Advanced Information Panel in the loadout menu that lets you view information such as manufacturer, magazine size, etc.
 		** Heavy armor now shows a health percentage on the HUD.
 Heavy armor at 100% health can stop almost any bullet in the game, but as it takes damage, it loses the ability to protect you.
 It can only be shattered by bullets and sabot slugs, not buckshot or other rounds.
+		** 3-packs have been added for wedges and grenades.
 		** All secondary weapons equippable as primaries, and some primaries equippable as secondaries.
 	* Equipment is also much more realistic.
+		** Weapons can be aimed down the sights, for better accuracy, using the zoom key.
 		** All of your equipment factors into two meters: WEIGHT and BULK.
 Weight dictates your speed and is a measure of how heavy your equipment is.
 Bulk affects interaction speed (C2 placing/wedging door/toolkit use, but NOT restraining) and measures how big your equipment is.
 		** Bullets of certain types (FMJ, buckshot, etc) can now ricochet off of hard surfaces such as concrete, dirt, and water.
 Use caution.
 		** Bullets are now subject to drag; they lose damage over distance.
 		** Less lethal equipment is now actually LESS LETHAL.
 Some equipment (tasers, beanbag shotgun) can incapacitate or kill if used incorrectly.
 		** All equipment has been modified to use real values.
+		** Lightsticks can be thrown or dropped on the ground, just like grenades can.
+Everyone gets double the lightsticks!
 		** For more information, see the EQUIPMENT section.
 	* Doors behave more realistically
 		** Any shotgun can be used to breach any door.
 		** A door may not be breached on the first shot of a shotgun.
 This depends on the material of the door.
-The Breaching Shotgun can breach any door in one shot.
+The M870 Breaching can breach any door in one shot.
 		** When doors are breached with shotguns, they do not swing open like when breached with C2.
 You have to shoot the knob and then open the door.
 		** Broken doors can now be closed and/or wedged.
 	* Commands can be issued using your voice.
 To enable this feature, tick 'Use Speech Recognition' in the Audio Options.